-This course is a supervised teaching experience with a special educator who provides services for any of the grades PreK-12 level students with high-incidence learning needs.
-The pre-service teacher will work collaboratively with the cooperating special educator, families, and school team members to apply researchbased knowledge of assessment, instruction aligned to IEP goals, and positive behavioral supports.
+Description: This course is a supervised teaching experience with a special educator who provides services for any of the grades PreK-12 level students with high-incidence learning needs.
+The pre-service teacher will work collaboratively with the cooperating special educator, families, and school team members to apply research-based knowledge of assessment, instruction aligned to IEP goals, and positive behavioral supports.
 Emphasis is on reflective, culturally sensitive practice.
-Prerequisites: SE310, 315, 341, 345, 361, and 371.
 Concurrent with or subsequent semester to SE499.

-SE453 Grades PreK-12 Internship

-This course is a supervised teaching experience working with an on-site mentor and/or evaluator.
-Emphasis is on application of research-based content and pedagogy, and reflective, culturally sensitive practice.
-This internship is designed for the student hired on a waiver teaching in his/her own classroom.
-The intern will apply knowledge from all course work and learning experiences to appropriately adapt and modify learning; manage students and classroom environment being culturally-sensitive to student and family differences; align and implement learning with IEP goals; assess learning; develop and implement academic and behavior intervention plans based on assessments and best practices; develop a case study/IEP; plan, implement, and evaluate lessons; plan and implement appropriate transitions, education, and services for the specified grade level (PreK-12)/ages of students; and practice systematic self-evaluation.
-Prerequisites: SE310, 315, 341, 345, 351, 361, and 371.
+SE453 Grades PreK-12 Internship 5-6 credits As announced ------- --------------------------- ------------- -------------- intern will apply knowledge from all course work and learning experiences to appropriately adapt and modify learning; manage students and classroom environment being culturally-sensitive to student and family differences; align and implement learning with IEP goals; assess learning; develop and implement academic and behavior intervention plans based on assessments and best practices; develop a case study/IEP; plan, implement, and evaluate lessons; plan and implement appropriate transitions, education, and services for the specified grade level (PreK-12)/ages of students; and practice systematic self-evaluation.
 Concurrent with or subsequent semester to SE499.

+Prerequisites: SE310, 315, 341, 345, 351, 361, and 371